Governance and Financials

 Lynsie Nichols

-Lynsie Nichols is the Special Projects Coordinator at the Obesity Action Coalition.
-In this role, she is responsible for organizing and managing the administrative aspects of projects and programs, including event shipping and data analytics.
-She also provides high-level support to OAC’s leadership with invoicing and assistance in the annual audits and managment of OAC’s database.
+Lynsie Nichols is the Program Services Administrator at the Obesity Action Coalition.
+In this role, she is responsible for the coordination of OAC’s administrative activities working to ensure efficient and effective office operations.
+Areas of focus include: high-level support to OAC’s leadership with invoicing and assistance in the annual audits, management of OAC’s database amd fulfillment of information inquiries, resources and supply orders.

 Rachel Davidson